Geolocation

 Weather Api

-In this example, we will learn how to check local Weather using geolocation api.
-I am using https://openweathermap.org/ free api for Weather updates.
+In this example, we will learn how to check local weather using the geolocation API.
+We are using the free API from https://openweathermap.org/ for weather updates.

 document.querySelector('button').addEventListener("click",function(){